SebiTimeWaster/TV-Screen-for-MicroView/README.md

 # TV-Screen-for-MicroView

 ## Description
-This sketch shows random data (Snow) on the MicroView display so it looks like an old TV disconnected from the antenna.
+This sketch shows random data (Snow) on the MicroView display so it looks like an old TV screen disconnected from the antenna.

 ## Required Libraries
 [MicroView Library](https://github.com/geekammo/MicroView-Arduino-Library/)